A child in the arms of a Red Crescent volunteer

 • 764 SEK is enough for a baby package.
 Babies are especially vulnerable to diseases and dirty water.
 The baby package includes items such as wet wipes, diapers, soap, underwear, pyjamas, and a baby blanket.

-– The civilians are carrying the heaviest burden of what is happening.
-Children and adults are walking south through Gaza seeking help.
+– The civilians are carrying the heaviest burden in Gaza.
 You can see the fear in their faces.
-People's lives are shattered, their homes destroyed, says our colleague William Schomburg, on the ground at one of the few hospitals still operational in Gaza, where the Red Cross is doing everything to save lives.
+People's lives are shattered, their homes destroyed, says our colleague William Schomburg in Gaza.

 Three out of four people in Gaza no longer have homes.
 Their homes are destroyed, and many have sought refuge in Rafah in southern Gaza, where the overcrowding is severe today.